awksrj/smart-fhir-backend/README.md

 6. Verify:
    - Data is retrieved from the FHIR server
    - Data is transformed correctly
-   - Dashboard output is structured and anonymized
+   - Dashboard output is structured

----